 How does silica help?

 As already mentioned, silica is important in proper protein or collagen synthesis in the human body.
 Hair is primarily made up of keratin, a protein.
-Silica also has an important role in regulation of the immune system, reducing inflammation and fighting infection.
+Silica also has an important role in the regulation of the immune system, reducing inflammation and fighting infection.

 Another important factor to consider is that as you age, your absorption of silica decreases, and this can have a significant impact over time on the skin and hair follicles.